Lowering the Base of Class E Airspace on the East Coast

 • Will vfr aircraft without transponder but fitted with low cost adsb be able to operate in class E?
 Or must they still be fitted with expensive transponders?

-Planesmaker asked about 3 years ago
+Planesmaker asked almost 4 years ago

 This change is proposed to proceed with the current equipage requirements as per the existing regulations.